ravisantoshgudimetla/incubator-openwhisk-deploy-kube/resources/minishift/README.md

 wsk activation poll
 ```

-You can delete the entire OpenWhisk platform like so:
+You can delete all the OpenWhisk resources like so:

 ```
-oc delete all --all
+oc delete -f . -R
 ```